newrelic-experimental/futurehack/JudgingCriteria.md

 ## Low Code, No Code

 Build your most impactful New Relic Dashboard.
-Share your dashboard, the NRQL queries you used to create it, and how it helps you better understand your system or service.
+Share your dashboard, the NRQL queries, APIs, and instrumentations you used to create it, and how it helps you better understand your system or service.

 1. **Registration:** Did all of the hackers on your team [register for FutureStack 2021](https://newrelic.com/futurestack)?
 If not, your team isn't qualified to win prizes.
 2. **Value:** Does your dashboard solve a significant and relevant problem?
 Does that problem affect a market that we know and understand?